maxludden/supergene-v2/books/book09/md/chapter-2921.md

 The sound was getting closer to Han Sen. It felt like a toxic snake was approaching him from behind.
 Very quickly, it was almost on his back.

-“What the f*ck?”
+“What the fuck?”
 Han Sen could not do it anymore.
 If he had to compare himself to the big goldfish, he trusted himself more.
 He would rather face the danger and fight for the treasure than put his life at risk by believing the big goldfish.

 Han Sen used his Dongxuan Aura.
 He opened his eyes and looked up the stairs.
 He was shocked.